-Matt Rawlins is a Physiotherapist and Clinical Mentor based in the Midlands.
+Matt Rawlins is a Senior Physiotherapist based in the Midlands.
 He has a keen interest in football and a wealth of experience providing pitch side and rehab physiotherapy up to a professional level, most recently working for Birmingham City FC Academy.

 I have always been a football fan, so being able to help people fulfil their potential on the pitch is something that I’m passionate about.